30 Types of Beetles in Wisconsin

 This large longhorn beetle can reach up to 1-2 inches in length and has a distinctive white stripe along its back.

-Its black and yellowish-brown wings make it easy to identify, as do its antennae which are usually twice as long as its body.
+Its black and yellowish-brown wings and antennae, which are usually twice as long as its body, make it easy to identify.

-The Carolina Pine Sawyer feeds on the bark and foliage of various coniferous trees, such as pine and spruce, making it an important part of the forest ecology in Wisconsin.
+The Carolina Pine Sawyer feeds on the bark and foliage of various coniferous trees, such as pine and spruce, making it an important part of Wisconsin’s forest ecology.

 The larvae feed on dead and decaying wood, thus aiding in decomposition.